jonathannnty/cse15l-lab-reports/labreport1.md

   "age": 25
 }
 ```
-The current working directory is after the comand is run
+The current working directory is after the command is run is /home
-The command blah blah
+The command `ls` and the argument simply lists about the possible pathways to take from the given valid directory argument.
-Error or no?
+This is not an error!

 3. Command with a path to a file as an argument
 ```
 {
-  "firstName": "John",
+  [user@sahara ~]$ ls lecture1/messages/sr.txt
-  "lastName": "Smith",
+  lecture1/messages/sr.txt
-  "age": 25
+  [user@sahara ~]$
 }
 ```
-The current working directory is after the comand is run
+The current working directory is after the comand is run is /home
-The command blah blah
+The command `ls` and the given argument to a file lists out all possible pathways starting from the file, which is just the file itself.
-Error or no?
+This is not an error.